 The FCA has powers to impose a broad range of disciplinary penalties and sanctions.

 The sanctions most commonly used by the FCA are:

 - fines (with no upper limit on the amount);

 - imposing suspensions and restrictions on firms from conducting regulated business and on regulated individuals from carrying out regulated functions; and

 - a private warning.

-The FCA has articulated a five-step penalty setting process.59 The FCA will usually consider disgorgement of any benefit received as a result of the breach and an additional financial penalty reflecting the seriousness of the breach.
-An adjustment (upwards or downwards) may also be made to reflect any aggravating and mitigating factors as well as to ensure that the penalty has an appropriate deterrent effect.60
+The FCA has articulated a five-step penalty setting process.54 The FCA will usually consider disgorgement of any benefit received as a result of the breach and an additional financial penalty reflecting the seriousness of the breach.
+An adjustment (upwards or downwards) may also be made to reflect any aggravating and mitigating factors as well as to ensure that the penalty has an appropriate deterrent effect.55

-Following the implementation of MAR, the FCA also has the power to prohibit an individual from holding an office or position involving responsibility for taking decisions about the management of an investment firm, and from acquiring or disposing of financial instruments, whether on his or her own account or for a third party.61
+The FCA also has the power to prohibit an individual from holding an office or position involving responsibility for taking decisions about the management of an investment firm, and from acquiring or disposing of financial instruments, whether on his or her own account or for a third party.56

 Jurisdictional reach of the FCA